Marketto/mockettaro-ajax-recorder/README.md

 This project is licensed under the MIT License - see the [License](/LICENSE) file for details

 ## Changelog
+### 1.0.8
+- Recording status fix
+- Error handle for not-json formats and other process errors
 ### 1.0.7
 - Fixed package build
 ### 1.0.6